opnsense/changelog/README.md

 File name is the release name

-"@" line is the date of the annoucement: "Month Day, Year"
+"@" line is the date of the announcement: "Month Day, Year"

 Single line skips are ignored, double line skips are paragraphs